Why Shanghai's new Nasdaq-style tech board may be a game changer

 WHAT DO WE KNOW ABOUT TIMING AND DETAILS?

 Listing hopefuls can submit an application as soon as the rules are officially published.
-The draft rules published just before the Lunar New Year are open for consultation until Feb 28.
+The draft rules published just before Chinese New Year are open for consultation until Feb 28.

 China aims to officially launch the board by June, according to local media.

-Companies with weighted voting rights (WVR) will also be accepted, helping Shanghai compete better with Hong Kong and New York which already allow companies to weight votes in favour of small groups and company founders.
+Companies with weighted voting rights will also be accepted, helping Shanghai compete better with Hong Kong and New York, which already allow companies to weigh votes in favour of small groups and company founders.

 The draft rules also propose letting new board stocks rise or fall by up to 20 per cent a day, compared with a 10 per cent cap currently in general use.